Looking for a menopause specialist nutritionist near me? In this article we will discuss how a nutritionist can support you through your menopause.

 How Do you Lose Weight During Menopause?

-Foods which spike our blood sugars and in turn increase insulin can exacerbate symptoms and lead to weight gain especially around the middle.
+Foods that spike our blood sugar and in turn increase insulin can exacerbate menopausal symptoms and lead to weight gain, especially around the middle.
 Excess belly fat in turn leads to excess androgens and oestrogen which can further exacerbate symptoms.
 Increasing exercise to counteract menopausal weight gain through a balanced exercise programme with a mix of moderate and more challenging exercise would be beneficial.
-We believe the routine should include Pilates, aerobic exercises (like swimming, walking, bicycling, and running) as well as some resistance training.
+We believe the routine should include Pilates, aerobic exercises (like swimming, walking, bicycling, and running) as well as resistance training.
 A recent study showed an increase in Pilates activity have shown a positive reduction in weight, body mass index and fat percentages (Savkin 2017).
 Having Pilates as part of your exercise programme will give you a strong foundation to support more demanding exercise and help reduce stress.

 What is the Best Menopause Supplement on the Market?